What did AAA's study look at?

 Researchers found that most infotainment systems tested could easily be made safer by simply following federal recommendations, such as locking out text messaging, access to social media, and programming navigation while the car is in motion.

-Another recent AAA survey shows that nearly 70 percent of U.S. adults want this new technology in their vehicle, but only 24 percent believe the technology works properly.
+Another recent AAA survey shows that nearly 70% of U.S. adults want this new technology in their vehicle, but only 24% believe the technology works properly.

 What AAA recommends